BVG Class D: Class DL

 In addition, there are two modernized DL68 units, each parked on the Bw Friedrichsfelde (2246/2247) and on the Bw Britz (4028/4029, formerly 2340/2341) and serve since 2004 only as a storage room.
 The Friedrichsfelder vehicle is to be re-equipped from the end of 2016 as a third unit for the regular service.

 Preservation

 There are only two museum trains, 2000/2001 (Prototype) and 2020/2021.
-Due to insufficient number of trains as well as financing constraints, the BVG decided in 2016 to modernise these two units for service on the line U55 until the U5 extension opens in 2019.
+Due to an insufficient number of trains as well as financing constraints, the BVG decided in 2016 to modernise these two units for service on the line U55 until the U5 extension opens in 2019.
 These trains were equipped with electronic destination displays, and to adapt with their modern safety requirements.
-Buttons will replace their handles on doors.
+Buttons replaced their handles on doors.
 Flashing lights and warning sounds have also been introduced to the trains to let passengers know whenever doors are closing or opening.
-Cameras will also be installed as part of security for customers and rail staff.
-The green seats will remain but it will be upholstered.
-The historic trains began running on 1 March 2017 for 23-day trial on U5 before moving to the U55.
+Cameras were also be installed as part of security for customers and rail staff.
+The green seats remained albeit upholstered.
+The historic trains began running on 1 March 2017 for a 23-day trial on U5 before moving to the U55.
 With the closure of the U55 on March 17, 2020, the cars were presumably retired again.